 Megan Jensen (Photo courtesy Megan Jensen/NCC staff)

 Megan spent five years working with Alberta Conservation Association.
-I started as a wildlife technician working on the MULTISAR project and the Pronghorn Resource Enhancement and Monitoring Project.
-I eventually became a full-time staff member and was hired on as a wildlife biologist.
-After working with the Alberta Conservation Association, I obtained a position with the Miistakis Institute as their local project coordinator for their Pronghorn Xing project and continued in that role for her first two years while working with NCC.
+She started as a wildlife technician working on the MULTISAR project and the Pronghorn Resource Enhancement and Monitoring Project and progressed to a full-time wildlife biologist.
+After working with the Alberta Conservation Association, she obtained a position with the Miistakis Institute as their local project coordinator for their Pronghorn Xing project and continued in that role for her first two years while working with NCC.

 Megan enjoys spending time with her husband and two sons.
 She likes to get out camping, birding, hiking, cross-country skiing and truly enjoys anything that gets her family outside learning about and enjoying nature.
 She also loves to read.